 Managed by: Ohio Casino Control Commission

-- Adult Education – A company or agency that is responsible for imparting adult education or offer Adult Education programs also known as Adult Basic Literacy Education or ABLE program, then such a business entity will require a permit.
+- Adult Education – A company or agency that is responsible for imparting adult education or offer Adult Education programs also known as Adult Basic Literacy Education or ABLE program.
+Such a business entity will require a permit.

 Managed by: Ohio Department of Education